gkapfham/curriculum-vitae/README.md

 git clone https://github.com/gkapfham/curriculum-vitae.git
 ```

-Now, change into the directory that contains the repository's files:
+Now, change into the directory that contains the repository's files and follow
+all of the following steps the first time that you compile the CV:

 ```shell
 cd curriculum-vitae